 For the remaining 8 tutorials, the class will be divided into groups of approx. 55 - 60 students.
-Students will attend only ONE of these 8 tutorials.
+Students will attend only one of these 8 tutorials, and attendance will be taken for this class (2%).
 The format of each tutorial will be exactly the same each week.
-Prior to the tutorial, students must read the "Group Tutorial Research Article" by Zhang et al. At the beginning of the tutorial there will be a pop quiz consisting of 10 questions (the questions will be different each week).
+Prior to the tutorial, students must read the "Group Tutorial Research Article" by Kravtiz et al. At the beginning of the tutorial there will be a pop quiz consisting of 10 questions (the questions will be different each week).
 The pop quiz is worth 5% of your final mark.
 The purpose of the quiz is to check that you have read the article, so the questions will not be in-depth and are multiple choice.
-The TA will give a presentation on the article by Zhang et al. Students will then be divided into groups of 5 to discuss the article further.
+The TA will give a presentation on the article by Kravtiz et al. Students will then be divided into groups of 5 to discuss the article further.
 Discussions will be aided by following the 'Critique Rubric document.
-Students will submit a critique of the research article fourteen days after attending the tutorial onto the course page using turn-it-in (20% of final mark).
+Students will submit a critique of the research article fourteen days after attending the tutorial onto the course page using turn-it-in (18% of final mark).
 Critiques will be written individually.
 The critiques should be no more than 2 pages long (single sides), times new roman font, size 12, double spaced.
 The critiques should be written following the guidelines given by the TA.
 Tutorial assignments will be submitted electronically using Turnitin.com in Blackboard